 Q: I work during the Food Bank's regular grocery distribution hours.
 Can someone pick up my groceries for me?

 A: Definitely!
-However, you will need to provide a hand-written note from you stating the name of the person picking up groceries for you (they will be required to show identification), your name and social security number and your signature.
+However, you will need to provide a hand-written note stating the name of the person picking up your groceries (they will be required to show identification), along with your name, social security number, and your signature.
 Since there are many grocery choices, let them know your preferences and dietary restrictions.
 We do not keep a record of your dietary needs.

-Q: Where does the Food Bank receive food from?
+Q: Where does the Food Bank receive it's food?